sankirthan/spring-boot-multi-datasource/README.md

 This example does NOT use JTA transaction manager.
 Separate `EntityManagerFactoryBean` and `PlatformTransactionManager` are created for each datasource.

-`@Transaction` annotation for non primary datasource should be specified with the `transactionManager` attribute.
+`@Transaction` annotation for non primary datasource transactional methods should be specified with the `transactionManager` attribute.

 ## Running the application